abhi1kumar/SUP-NeRF/README.md

 `samples`, `maps`, `v1.0-mini`, `v1.0-trainval` are directly downloaded from the [nuScenes](https://www.nuscenes.org/nuscenes) dataset.

 `pred_instance` includes the required instance masks prepared via a customized script in our folk of [mask-rcnn detectron2](https://github.com/yuliangguo/detectron2/tree/main/demo).
 Our prepared directory can be directly downloaded from [[dropbox]](https://www.dropbox.com/scl/fi/7yc4855o2lhlk42o52mib/pred_instance.zip?rlkey=ai4h3fe2ni56m6h3dxtweazs8&st=1wte714h&dl=0) [[hugging face]](https://huggingface.co/datasets/yuliangguo/SUP-NeRF-ECCV2024/tree/main/NuScenes/).

 `pred_det3d` includes 3D object detection results via a customized script in our folk of [FCOS3D](https://github.com/yuliangguo/mmdetection3d/tree/master/demo).
 It is only required by previous method AutoRF.
 If you only consider trying our method, you may not need it.
 Our prepared directory can be directly downloaded from [[dropbox]](https://www.dropbox.com/scl/fi/i0ov47j8qifebfpmhgxu2/pred_det3d.zip?rlkey=j5pyzyfcgkt1ij4ge69n0pcwm&st=hgzf2vy0&dl=0) [[hugging face]](https://huggingface.co/datasets/yuliangguo/SUP-NeRF-ECCV2024/tree/main/NuScenes/).

-It is worth noting that our method follows a object-centric setup, where only a subset of annotated objects are curated for experiments.
+SUP-NeRF follows a object-centric setup, where only a subset of annotated objects are curated for experiments.
 Please follow our paper for the data curation details.
-The curated subsets and splits are recorded in those `.json` files in `data/NuScenes`.
-If you would like to modify the curation, check `src/data_nuscenes.py` to re-run the preprocess step.
+The curated subsets and splits are recorded in `.json` files in `data/NuScenes`.
+To modify the curation, check `src/data_nuscenes.py` to re-run the preprocess step.

 ### KITTI

 We use KITTI dataset in cross-domain generalization test.
-While all the training are done on nuScenes dataset, KITTI dataset is only used for testing.
-We following [DEVIANT](https://github.com/abhi1kumar/DEVIANT/blob/main/data/data_setup_README.md) to setup the basic KITTI directry.
+We follow [DEVIANT](https://github.com/abhi1kumar/DEVIANT/blob/main/data/data_setup_README.md) to setup the basic KITTI directory.
 And we prepare additional directories for our experiments.
 The required data structure is as follows:

 ```bash
 SUPNERF